Am I Eligible to Receive Compensation If I’m Partially Liable For My Austin Car Accident?

 How Comparative Negligence Can Affect Your Financial Award

-So, you can recover compensation after an accident as long as you are no more than 49 percent to blame.
-However, it’s important to understand that your role in causing the accident will affect your financial award.
+So, you can recover compensation after an accident as long as you are no more than 50% to blame.
+However, it’s important to understand that your role in causing the accident will affect your financial reward.

 Just because you reserve the right to ask for compensation doesn’t mean that you’ll be able to get it all.
 Under comparative negligence rules, your ability to recover compensation is reduced by your degree of fault.

 Here’s an example.
-Let’s say you are involved in an Austin car accident.
-You’re attributed 25 percent of the blame for the crash.
+Let’s say you are involved in a car accident in Austin, TX.
+You’re attributed 25% of the blame for the crash.
 Between medical bills and lost wages, you’ve incurred about $40,000 in damages.
-When you seek compensation from other parties, your award will be reduced by 25 percent.
+When you seek compensation from other parties, your award will be reduced by 25%.
 You’ll only be able to recover 75 percent of your damages, or $30,000.

 Understanding Your Liability to Others